-With one of the higher mintages in the Liberty Seated Dollar series 1859 would appear to be a common date.
+With one of the higher mintages in the Liberty Seated dollar series 1859 would appear to be a common date.

 Those who have searched for the date will attest that it’s not.
 We’d call it very scarce, one of the most

-under-rated in the series.
+overlooked dates in the series.
 Most of the coins minted were exported to the Orient and subsequently melted

 for their silver content.
 Examples can be located, but patient searching is required.
 They become rare in